What is Sodium Thiosulfate?

 - Industrially, sodium thiosulfate is prepared from the liquid waste generated from the manufacture of sulfur dye.

-It can be noted that upon heating with Al3+ containing samples, sodium thiosulfate gives a white colored precipitate.
-This is due to the reaction between the aluminum cation and the thiosulfate anion which forms aluminum hydroxide along with sulfur and sulfur dioxide.
+It can be noted that upon heating with Al3+ containing samples, sodium thiosulfate gives a white-coloured precipitate.
+This is due to the reaction between the aluminium cation and the thiosulfate anion which forms aluminium hydroxide along with sulfur and sulfur dioxide.

 Uses of Sodium Thiosulfate